open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 ## Problem 5: When should a new replication process be triggered?

-A Replication resource is being continuosly reconciled.
-So the question is, under which curcumstances does the controller need to trigger a new OCM transfer operation?
+A Replication resource is being continuously reconciled.
+So the question is, under which circumstances does the controller need to trigger a new OCM transfer operation?

 Proposed solution is to trigger the actual replication, if one of the below conditions applies:
 * If the combination of component name, component version, target repository URL and transfer options is not contained in the replication history (status of the Replication resource) yet.